project-zot/project-zot.github.io/docs/articles/clustering.md

 # zot Clustering

-> High availability of the `zot` registry is supported by the following features:
+> :point_right: High availability of the `zot` registry is supported by the following features:
 >
 > -   Stateless `zot` instances to simplify scale out
 > -   Bare-metal and Kubernetes deployments